-The story begins with Rad Spencer, the titular Bionic Commando, being tasked with rescuing Commando's protagonist, Super Joe from the "Badds," an evil empire bent on world domination.
-Super Joe had been sent in to stop the Badds' top secret superweapon, dubbed "The Albatross."
+The story begins with Rad Spencer, the titular Bionic Commando, being tasked with rescuing Commando's protagonist, Super Joe from the "Badds," an evil empire bent on world domination, lead by the terrorist fiend, Master D. Super Joe had been sent in to stop the Badds' top secret superweapon, dubbed "The Albatross."
 All contact with Super Joe was lost, and Rad was sent in to go get him back.

 Capcom took a page from Mega Man by giving the player the ability to choose which levels to tackle in any order.
 Players are initially presented with an overhead map of the game, divided into 16 levels.
 Players make their way from point-to-point, choosing whether to dive into the level and fight off the Badds and collecting power-ups, or moving onto the next level in the quest to rescue Super Joe.
 Of course, some power-ups are required to progress through certain levels, while others simply make it easier to take out more of the Badds.
 For example, in one level, the player must have the rocket launcher to destroy a wall to proceed.